PHILADELPHIA REFLECTIONS

 What happened in August?....The "risk premium" --and, consequently, mortgage interest rates-- suddenly went back to normal.
 About $90 billion of foreclosures seemed probable.
 We had built far too many houses for people who couldn't afford them.
 Surplus houses remain for ten years, depressing all real estate prices, making everybody feel poor.
 Recession, anyone?

 What did the Federal Reserve do?
 To protect the banks, Bernanke dropped short term interest rates.
 (This steepens the yield curve.)
 As the panic spread, he dropped rates some more (This floods the country with money).
 Inflating the currency cheapens the dollar, which robs foreign investors.
 Foreigners sold stock to escape, prices fell.
-Seeing prices fall, everybody else sold stock.
+Seeing prices fall, everybody else sold a stock.
 1929, anyone?

 Remember how naughty "redlining" was?
 Well, now we bash the banks for "stupid mortgages".
 Banks issued cheap mortgages for inflated real estate -- and immediately sold the "subprime loans" to investment bankers as "collateralized bonds".
 We are still uncertain who holds these things, but at least $40 billion were in the hands of Wall Street when the music stopped.
 Wall Street had to sell perfectly good (?) stock to pay their debts.
 Blue chips, anyone?

 Why was the risk premium so low?
-The Far and Middle East had something to do with it.
+The Far and the Middle East had something to do with it.
 But mainly, securitization led to undue emphasis on statistics.
 In a housing boom, foreclosure rates seem to go down but are really only being diluted by new loans.
 The fall of BNP Paribas was a sudden wake-up.
-Then, the computers of the "quants" exposed a flaw in their programs when they detected heavy selling of perfectly good stock, and announced the End of the World..
+Then, the computers of the "quants" exposed a flaw in their programs when they detected heavy selling of perfectly good stock and announced the End of the World..

 Thank heaven it happened before things got serious.